 【 The meaning of the poem 】

-(Poem by Calligrapher Kiyomi Ueno)
+( Poem by Calligrapher Kiyomi Ueno )

-Miho no Matsubara is a place of breathtaking beauty where Mount Fuji can be seen across the coastal pine grove.
-Designated Japan’s first Scenic Spot in 1922, it is also famous as the setting for the “Hagoromo Legend,” depicting the encounter between a celestial maiden and a local fisherman.
-When I visited Miho no Matsubara, a refreshing spring breeze was blowing, and I felt
+Miho no Matsubara is a place of breathtaking beauty where Mount Fuji can be seen across a pine-covered coastline.
+Designated as one of Japan’s first Places of Scenic Beauty in 1922, it is also famous as the setting for the “Legend of Hagoromo,” which depicts the encounter between a celestial maiden and a local fisherman.

-a happiness as if a celestial maiden had descended, prompting me to compose this poem.
+When I visited Miho no Matsubara, a gentle spring breeze was blowing, and I felt a sense of happiness as if a celestial maiden had descended, inspiring me to compose this poem.
 Katsushika Hokusai also left behind paintings of Miho no Matsubara.
-The combination of Mount Fuji, representing Japan, and the celestial maiden is simply too beautiful.
-When people see beautiful things, they become happy.
-Though Mount Fuji is not depicted in this work, in my mind, I can see it clearly.
+The harmony of Mount Fuji, a symbol of Japan, and the celestial maiden creates a scene of simple beauty.

 ▶About Shipping fee ( We can ship overseas )